ablomm/ablomm-cpu/docs/cpu/isa.md

 | SGE | 0xe | `sub.t x, y` where x and y are signed, and `x >= y`  | `N == V` |

 > [!NOTE]
-> The assembler has more conditions that will alias to this set.
+> The assembly has more conditions that will alias to this set.
 The extra aliased conditions are documented in the [Instructions document](../assembler/instructions.md#condition-modifiers).
 Uppercase distinguishes conditions as seen by the CPU and conditions as seen by the assembler.

 # Instructions